Ten Tips for Cross Cultural Communication

 Write it Down

-If you are unsure whether something has been understood write it down and check.
+If you are unsure whether something has been understood correctly, write it down and get the other person to confirm it is correct.
+This can be particularly useful in a cross-cultural communication about complex concepts and figures.

 Be Supportive